 - a.
 International students.
 International students are considered by the Graduate College to be enrolled full-time when they meet the requirements as follows: - i.
 International students on an F-1 or J-1 visa are required to maintain full-time enrollment for purposes of Student Exchange and Visitor Information System (SEVIS) reporting.
+Students who

-For purposes of load, each required or recommended ESL course taken as a result of the English as a Second Language Placement Test (EPT) or the English Proficiency Interview (EPI) will count as the equivalent of 4 graduate hours, even if the course credit is recorded as zero hours of credit toward the degree. - ii.
+- are required to take ESL classes as a result of the English Placement Test (EPT) or because of teaching assistantship obligations, may reduce their course load by four credit hours for each ESL course taken.
+If the ESL class is recommended, not required, and you are having difficulty with English, you may ask for a reduction based on academic reasons. - ii.
 International students whose first term of study is the summer term must carry a full course load. - iii.
 Continuing international students are not required by the campus to enroll for the summer terms, although their departments may require enrollment.
 Those who do enroll do not need to carry a full course load for SEVIS purposes. - iv.
 International graduate students who have completed all credit requirements (course work and thesis research) for their degree programs may register for zero hours of 599 until completion of study.
 This registration will be considered full-time for purposes of SEVIS reporting.
-International students seeking this exception to the full-time credit requirements should contact International Student and Scholar Services before registering for the reduced credit load.
+International students seeking this exception to the full-time credit requirements should contact Office of International Student and Scholar Services before registering for the reduced credit load.